-Since the minibuses are usually in a bad, rusty condition, a trip with the Taxi Be is only recommended to a limited extent for travellers.
-Although the shorter distances within the city mean fewer fatal accidents than with the Taxibrousse, pickpockets and punctures are the order of the day.
+Since the minibusses are usually in a bad, rusty condition, a trip with the Taxi Be is only recommended to a limited extent for travelers.
+Although the shorter distances within the city mean fewer fatal accidents than with the Taxibrousse, pickpockets, and punctures are the order of the day.
 However, a trip usually costs less than 500 Ariary (15-20 cents), making the Taxi Be one of Madagascar’s cheapest means of transport.
-Currently taxi be are offered by various companies in Antananarivo, Antsirabe, Toamasina (Tamatave), Mahajanga (Majunga), Fianarantsoa and Toliara (Tuéar).
-For the capital Antananarivo there is now even a smartphone app with the existing Taxi Be lines.
+Currently, Taxi Be are offered by various companies in Antananarivo, Antsirabe, Toamasina (Tamatave), Mahajanga (Majunga), Fianarantsoa, and Toliara (Tuéar).